 Contact A People’s Choice for more information about spousal support.

-Downsides of Focusing on What You Are Entitled To In California Divorce
+Downsides to Focusing on Entitlements In California Divorce Law

-Although this may surprise you, focusing on what you may be entitled to in California divorce may not be in the best interest of the parties.
+Believe it or not, focusing on what you may be entitled to in a California divorce may not be in your or your spouse’s best interest.

 Each party is “entitled to” what both parties are willing to “agree to.”

-Although this may not be the advice an attorney would give you, experience has shown that couples who focus more on compromise and agreement than “entitlement” are often happier with their final settlement.
-These couples find themselves completing the divorce process with fewer negative repercussions often associated with divorce.
-This, in turn, results in a more positive outcome for all parties involved.
+Although this may not be the advice an attorney would provide, experience has shown that couples who focus more on compromise and agreement than entitlement complete the divorce process with fewer repercussions and are often happier with their final settlement.